What record warm winters mean for glaciers in the Everest region

 “However, we can’t say that melting doesn’t occur at sub-zero temperatures.
 Various studies have shown that melting can occur even at -3C,” he added.

-We are yet to fully quantify the winter melting that’s going on in the Everest regionPrajjwal Panday, study author
+We are yet to fully quantify the winter melting that’s going on in the Everest regionPrajjwal Panday, researcher

 Despite the disagreement over the extent of winter melting of glaciers, all the researchers agreed that more studies are needed to uncover what is happening in the Himalayas.